bryanherger/xdrawchem/README.md

-# xdrawchem
+# XDrawChem: a two-dimensional molecule drawing program

 Welcome to XDrawChem!

 Please visit the project page at http://www.woodsidelabs.com/chemistry/xdrawchem.php

-Current release (1.10.1-1) source tarball, as well as RPM and Mac DMG binaries are available at SourceForge: https://sourceforge.net/projects/xdrawchem/files/xdrawchem/1.10.1/
+Current release (1.10.1-1) source tarball, as well as RPM and Mac DMG binaries are available via SourceForge at https://sourceforge.net/projects/xdrawchem/files/xdrawchem/1.10.1/

+### Installation

+The current source code is in the xdrawchem-qt5 folder (v1.9.11 onwards).
+It requires OpenBabel 3.x and Qt 5.x.
+Please see the INSTALL document in xdrawchem-qt5 for installation directions.

+### Other stuff

-This repository conatins three (!) versions of XDrawChem:
+This repository conatins two legacy versions of XDrawChem:

-xdrawchem-qt5 - this is the main development and release version (1.9.11 onwards).
-It is based on Qt 5.x.

 legacy-xdrawchem-qt3 - this is the legacy Qt3 version (1.9.10 and prior).
 It is based on Qt 3.x.